tubery/hobbyProject/README.md

 Writing content for the page is much harder than I anticipated.
 Deciding whether or not to write too much or too little.

+Usually I create websites in black and white due to my love for simplicity and boringness howver I decided to add some colour. contrast checker passes tests

+Images are my bane.
+These things always take a long time to configure for me I need a better understanding.
+Do I require all images to be the same resolution and size.
+Or is there a way to scale all images into a consistant scale.
+Should I crop images instead of searching for the perfect image?
+Maybe I should learn illustrator, photoshop.

 ## Building

 1. Get HTML Set up - Completed, A basic structure has been put in place